 InReach can get weather forecasts (they can be delightfully inaccurate in remote areas).
 With Spot X, you will have to text someone and get them to look one up for you.

 For the tracking feature to work properly with Spot X, the device must be upright.
 It won’t sit that way naturally, so some kind of cradle or stand will need to be fashioned (the Bluetooth version comes with a stand).
-Laying down, only about half of the tracking points actually get through.
+Laying down, fewer than half of the tracking points actually get through.
 InReach is better in this regard.
 If you want bulletproof tracking, get a Spot Gen 3 or 4.

 Incoming messages on the Spot X may or may not cause the new message alert to appear, leading to missed calls.

 The Spot app sometimes has difficulty figuring out if it is connected to the device.
 It will repeatedly display an error that it is not, even though it is.
+This has improved after the September 2021 firmware update.

 Even more problematically, the Spot app will sometimes sent a different predefined message than the one selected.
 When sending “taking off” to dispatch, the app cleverly sent “good night, I love you” instead.
 Yikes…